mod_xml2enc

 Availability

-mod_xml2enc.c source code is available under the Apache License, Version 2.0.
+mod_xml2enc source code is available under the Apache License, Version 2.0.
+You'll need both mod_xml2enc.c and mod_xml2enc.h.